 Employees engaged in fire protection or law enforcement may be paid overtime on a “work period” basis.
 A “work period” may be from 7 consecutive days to 28 consecutive days in length.
 For work periods of at least 7 but less than 28 days, overtime pay is required when the number of hours worked exceeds the number of hours that bears the same relationship to 212 (fire) or 171 (police) as the number of days in the work period bears to 28.

-Accrued and taken overtime compensating hours must be noted on the employee’s time sheet.
-Previously scheduled vacation time and holiday time are considered time worked for purposes of determining overtime compensation, but sick time and personal time are not.
+Accrued and taken overtime compensating hours must be noted on the employee’s time sheet. [municipality may choose to include either of the following: Only time actually worked is considered for purposes of determining overtime compensation.
+OR Previously scheduled vacation time and holiday time are considered time worked for purposes of determining overtime compensation, but sick time and personal time are not.]

 Medical Benefits